 Beatty, Nevada.
 I enjoy visiting small town museums.
 Their sincere home-grown nature is appealing.
 But the visitor experience is often muddled by a randomly "found" approach, like visiting a thrift store.

 In Beatty, the sheriff is the only divider between the little museum store area in the front and the museum behind him.

 These little museums are clearly a labor of love.
-They are often quirky, without self awareness about it.
+They are often quirky, without any self awareness about it.
 Beatty's display furniture and seating were probably scavenged from the garages of generous neighbors.
 It would be interesting to recognized this and find a way to make it a meaningful part of their narrative.

 The small museum office in the back corner is exposed to the same open museum space.
 Anything revealed creates curiosity.
 Especially with a knight holding a temporarily closed sign.
 It's another lost narrative and opportunity to engage with community, staff and museum process.

 Objects look as if they're in storage.
 As if they were delivered in a rush, unloaded off a truck over the weekend.
 The jumble promotes browsing behavior, not reflection.
 White rope stanchions and labels are the primary indicator that this is a museum, not a vintage barn.

 Small town museums are usually isolated, with very limited resources.
 "Propping" is a cheap and easy label approach.
 Beatty's label design vocabulary includes picture frames and 3 ring binders, propped on ledges,